stecman/composer-bash-completion-plugin/README.md

-# BASH auto complete plugin for Composer
+# BASH/ZSH auto-complete plugin for Composer

 This is an experimental hack to add [Symfony BASH auto complete](https://github.com/stecman/symfony-console-completion) to Composer via a plugin.
 It's a pretty slimy hack, but it works without editing Composer's code.